cyberman54/ESP32-Paxcounter/README.md

 The device listenes for remote control commands on LoRaWAN Port 2.
 Multiple commands per downlink are possible by concatenating them.

 Note: all settings are stored in NVRAM and will be reloaded when device starts.
-To reset device to factory settings send remote command 09 02 09 00 unconfirmed(!) once.

 0x01 set scan RSSI limit